 Dr Louise Newson, Medical Editor for Women’s Health, argues that GPs have a crucial role to play in tackling female genital mutilation

 As a GP I have a responsibility in safeguarding and providing support to women who have experienced, or who are at risk of, female genital mutilation (FGM).
-FGM is still widely practicesd in more than 29 countries across Africa, the Middle East and Asia.
+FGM is still widely practised in more than 29 countries across Africa, the Middle East and Asia.

 FGM is done for many reasons; although there is no single religious basis.
-In some cultures a woman who has not undergone the procedure may be thought unmarriageable.
-Female genital cutting is a deeply rooted tradition that confers honour on a woman and her family, yet also a traumatic experience that creates significant dermatological, gynaecological, obstetric and infectious disease complications The World Health Organization (WHO) defines it as ‘all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons’.
+In some cultures, a woman who has not undergone the procedure may be thought unmarriageable.
+Female genital cutting is a deeply rooted tradition that confers honour on a woman and her family, yet also a traumatic experience that creates significant dermatological, gynaecological, obstetric and infectious disease complications The World Health Organization (WHO) defines it as ‘all procedures that involve partial or total removal of the external female genitalia, or another injury to the female genital organs for non-medical reasons’.